mslipets/my-bloody-sonar/README.md

 ## Releases
 Docker Images are pushed to [Docker Hub](https://hub.docker.com/r/mslipets/my-bloody-sonar/)

-Each release is a git tag v$VERSION-$INCREMENT where:
+Each release is a docker tag v$VERSION-$RELEASE where:

-* VERSION is the SonarQube version
+* VERSION is the SonarQube app version
-* INCREMENT is a number that representing the release contents (i.e additional configuration options, bugs in configuration, plugins, etc...)
+* RELEASE is a release  e.g. lts, community, developer, enterprise

 For each git tag, there following tags will be created:
-* $VERSION-$INCREMENT - one to one relationship with git tag
+* $VERSION-$RELEASE - one to one relationship with git tag
-* $VERSION - latest release for that community version
+* $RELEASE - `latest` version for that release variant.
-* lts - represents the latest release
+* lts - represents the latest lts release

-get the [LTS](https://hub.docker.com/_/sonarqube/?tab=tags&page=1&ordering=last_updated) release (openjdk:11-jre-slim) alternative tags: [7.9.5-community, 7.9-community, lts](https://hub.docker.com/_/sonarqube/?tab=tags&page=1&ordering=last_updated)
+get the [LTS](https://hub.docker.com/_/sonarqube/?tab=tags&page=1&ordering=last_updated) release (openjdk:11-jre-slim) alternative tags: [lts](https://hub.docker.com/_/sonarqube/?tab=tags&page=1&ordering=last_updated)
 ```bash
 docker pull mslipets/my-bloody-sonar:lts
 ```